 On August 21, 2017 an event will happen in the United States that is very rare and exciting.
 For the first time since 1979, a Total Solar Eclipse will be visible in all of the contiguous 48 states! (except Alaska & Hawaii).
 A slim path from Oregon to South Carolina will see the eclipse in totality and a little wider path will see more than 90% of the sun covered by the moon.
 The entire country will see up to 90% of the sun covered.

-The Great American Eclipse is a great opportunity to photograph a very unusual event, but you'll need the right tools to photograph it successfully and safely.
+The Great American Eclipse is an excellent opportunity to photograph a very unusual event, but you'll need the right tools to photograph it successfully and safely.
 First and foremost is a Solar Eclipse Filter.
-Hunt's offers the Marumi DHG ND 100000 Solar Eclipse Filter in 77mm size as well as the various step rings neccessary to adapt your current lenses.

 Caution: When shooting the Sun, never look into the optical finder and do not expose the lens to the Sun without attaching the filter.

 If you want to watch the Eclipse as well, you'll need special safety glasses.
 We recommend the Celestron EclipSmart 2x Power Viewers Solar Observing Kit, or the EclipSmart 10x25 Solar Binoculars.
 EclipSmart Solar Shades (paper viewing glasses) are available in lots of 50 for $147.50 (that breaks down to $2.95 each).
 If you belong to a camera club or other group, it is a good way to make a bulk purchase so everyone can enjoy watching the Eclipse!
 We also have the EclipSmart Deluxe Solar Observing & Imaging Kit.

 The final item is a tripod to make sure your camera doesn't move during exposure.